-Being Single Is Only Fun For So Long But….
+Being Single Is Fun For Awhile But….

 Even if you do find a decent guy, it has to be someone you’re compatible with, who has similar goals, who you can actually see a future with.
 Sometimes even the thought of it all can be so exhausting, that it almost seems easier to just abstain from dating altogether.
 Don’t sell yourself short.
 These 5 things can make weeding through the garden of love much easier.

 All it takes to find out some guys aren’t for you is one date.
 Others may make it to two or three dates.
 But once you get to a point where you feel you may want to get more serious with a person, go beyond casual dating and actually get into a relationship with them you need to dig into their background.
 Most people won’t have a problem with this and you should probably be very leery of those who do.